jhdeov/audio-to-textgrid-batch-processor/README.md

 For step 4, you can plug in the repository name of a Whisper model from Hugging Face.
 Otherwise, if your model is not on Hugging Face or is not a Whisper model, you'll need to modify the code to set up the model in section 1.3

-The only work you need to do is enter your folder path and file names in section 1.
+The only work you need to do is in section 1, where you enter your folder path, file names, and Whisper model information.

 Note: I do not use speaker diarization.
 I have found that that the diarization results were often unreliable, and would lead to a lot of duplicate work in moving TextGrid intervals between tiers.
 But it can be a possible follow-up to automate this.
 The trick would be the determine the speaker of each non-silent interval, and then reassign these intervals across the tiers.